VedalAI/neuro-sdk/README.md

 Games that require a non-low APM will generally not work well without Neuro only controlling the high-level actions and letting another system decide how to handle the low-level actions.

 Since you need to describe the entire game state in text, and receive actions in text, only games where that is feasible will work well with this API.
+Other games often require more complex solutions.
 <details>
-<summary>Examples</summary>

-Games that could work well
+<summary>Examples of games that work well</summary>

 - Inscryption
 - Liar's Bar
 - Buckshot Roulette